“Science and compassion for a better world”

 I was in a continuing education class when the teacher asked each of us to come up with 6 or 7 words to describe ourselves to our peers, then we had to go around the room in a forced networking activity.
 I came up with the above tagline to describe my basic philosophy and goal.
 People seemed to like it.

-My name is Ian Bushfield, and I am a humanism, science, and politics nerd living in Leeds, England, originally from Balzac, Alberta, Canada.
-I studied Engineering Physics at the University of Alberta and earned a Masters in Physics from Simon Fraser University in Vancouver.
+My name is Ian Bushfield, and I am a humanism, science, and politics nerd living in Vancouver.
+I’m the Executive Director of the BC Humanist Association and co-host the PolitiCoast podcast.
+I have a BSc in Engineering Physics from the University of Alberta and a MSc in Physics from Simon Fraser University.

 I have been writing on the web for over a decade, first with a website on Geocities before graduating to WordPress and this website.
 I have been published on Canada.com, helped found CanadianAtheist.com, and wrote for the UofA and SFU student newspapers.